opendocsg/opendoc-nexus-news-in-focus/issue_3_20/main.md

 	*[Sources: CNA & MINDEF, 31 Jan; ST, 3 Apr; MINDEF & ST, 7 Apr; PIONEER, 9 Apr] *

 . . . . .

+	[If you have any feedback or suggestions, write in to us at nexus@defence.gov.sg.]